 The keyboard is comfortable to type on and pretty tactile.
 Also, its plastic palm rests offer plenty of space for your hands.

-Sadly, there is no backlighting, so if you’re used to a little bit of RGB for night shifts, you might want to rethink the purchase.
+The keyboard does lack backlighting, so if you’re used to a little bit of RGB for night shifts, you might want to rethink the purchase.

 If security features are super important to you, it might be worth mentioning that Acer Aspire 5 A515 lacks a fingerprint sensor.